getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ## Filter by Table Columns

 Above the table, click "Columns" to open a modal.
 This will show you a list of all the columns in the results table.
-You can add, delete and move basic key field columns or [custom tag](#custom-tags) columns.
+You can add, delete and move basic key field columns or custom [tags]({%- link _documentation/enriching-error-data/additional-data.md -%}) columns.
 With the same view, you can also stack events with any of the following functions:

 **Stacking Functions**
 - `avg(...)`